-The Adjusted Offer Price of \$4.42 cash per share is below our assessed valuation range.
+The Offer Price of \$4.61 cash per share is below our assessed valuation range.

-The CNP Offer is a partial offer for up to 23.37% of the shares in the Company.
-If the CNP Offer is successful, CNP will hold a significant minority interest in First NZ.
+The CNP Follow-up Offer is a partial offer for up to 67.64% of the shares in the Company.
+If the CNP Follow-up Offer is successful, CNPLP will hold effective control of First NZ.
+Depending on the level of oversubscriptions accepted, CNPLP may hold absolute control of the Company.